 In Tsukihime, Shiki regularly uses curry bread to get Ciel to talk to him.

 Dragon Age: Origins: Your companions have different ways of getting past the guard to the Circle Tower.
-Morrigan or Shale will just scare the living daylights out of him, Leliana will regale him with stories, and Sten...will offer him sweets (that he stole from a fat kid "for his own good").
+Morrigan or Shale will scare the living daylights out of him, Leliana will regale him with stories, and Sten... will offer him sweets (that he stole from a fat kid "for his own good").
 Truly, Templar discipline is to be feared.
+It's less funny when you learn the guard is an example of what lyrium does to the brain.

 Later on, when choosing a champion to fight for you in a Trial by Combat, you can try to choose your dog.
 Arl Eamon is quick to point out that the dog's loyalty could be bought with a ham bone.